 Yas Island is Abu Dhabi’s premier entertainment destination, a sort of playground for big and small, old and young where there is everything to bring you back to your childhood year.
 The Yas Marina Circuit hosts the Abu Dhabi annual F1 Grand Prix and you can actually try out being an F1 driver for the day.
 Or you can brave it all at the world’s first Ferrari Themed amusement park, the Ferrari World Abu Dhabi.
 The island is also a paradise for yatchies and water babies.
 You can cool off in the hotter months of the year at Yas Water World which has a 238-metre long, hydromagnetic-powered, six-person tornado waterslide.
 If you prefer to stay on land and take up more relaxed pursuits, the Yas Links Abu Dhabi golf club is considered one of the top-25 best golf clubs in the world according to Golf Digest.
 If you are looking for a less flashy day, head out to the beach where a USD15 fee will give you a towel and lounger.

-Don’t miss the Yas Viceroy Hotel which is topped by a 217-meter-long steel-glass canopy studded with 5000 LEDs.
+Don’t miss the W Abu Dhabi – Yas Island (formerly the Yas Viceroy Hotel) which is topped by a 217-meter-long steel-glass canopy studded with 5000 LEDs.
 Watching the changing light display shows from the Yas Marina is a true treat.